itzjac/bccgraphics/README.md

 Part 2 of the course continues after the Ray Tracing assignment (Project 3).
-It is a mandatory  to have completed with good scores, all the previous projects (except the optionals).
+It is a mandatory to have completed with good scores all the previous projects (except otional sections).

 Syllabus Part 2
  * Refraction